FoxAlien x Woodmads CNC Router WM3020

 [Aluminum Working Table] One-piece machined and molded aluminum design ensures the flatness and strength of the work platform.
 An integrated measurement scale is convenient for material positioning.
 The platform is compatible with most of the CNC clamps on the market.

-The WM-3020 is a brand new CNC machine that is joint-designed by FoxAlien and WoodMads.
+The WM-3020 is a brand new CNC machine that is-designed by FoxAlien and WoodMads.
 WoodMads is a start-up team devoted to CNC machines.
 We are very honored to be invited to participate in designing this new model; and FoxAlien becomes the exclusive distributor of the WM-3020.

 - Working Table: Aluminum